yellowdog/python-examples/README.md

 This property will expand the number of Tasks to match `taskCount`.

-The `taskCount` property can be set in the `workRequirement` section of the `config.toml` file, or in the `taskGroup` sections of a JSON Work Requirement definition.
+The `taskCount` property can be set only in the `workRequirement` section of the `config.toml` file, or in the `taskGroup` section(s) of a JSON Work Requirement definition.

 In the former case, the `taskCount` applies only to the Task specified within the `config.toml` file and is not inherited by JSON Work Requirement specifications.